huangyuan3h/common-ai-agent/README.md

 6. **Actions**:

-   - Executes tasks based on the agent’s planning and inputs from the environment (e.g., read files, search the web, interact with code).
+   - Executes tasks based on the agent's planning and inputs from the environment (e.g., read files, search the web, interact with code).

 7. **Reflection and Refinement**:
    - After executing actions, the agent reflects on the outcome and refines its approach for improved efficiency and accuracy.